-Its approach resonates with savings- and investment-oriented millennials who think of banking and credit as mobile app tools rather than in-person services.
+Its approach resonates with savings- and investment-oriented Gen Z and millennials who think of investing, banking, and credit as mobile app tools rather than in-person services.
 Many consumers now use their mobile devices to track their finances and have a keen interest in their bottom line.

 They may reject apps that offer an indifferent value proposition or one that doesn’t seem intuitive or elegant.
-Wealthfront prioritizes design as a core competency alongside its commitments to innovation and efficiency.
+Wealthfront prioritizes design as a core competency alongside its commitments to automation, innovation, and efficiency.
 That’s why financial services customers have flocked to it since it launched in 2011.

-“We quickly established a beloved brand among our audience and grew rapidly, reaching $1 billion in assets in less than three years, which was unprecedented in the industry,” said Kate Wauck, Wealthfront Vice President of Communications.
+“We quickly established a beloved brand among our audience and grew rapidly, reaching $1 billion in assets in less than three years, which was unprecedented in the industry,” said Kate Wauck, Chief Communications Officer.

 The Wealthfront app is rooted in long-term investing principles, and it has developed a strategy to bring in consumers who plan to invest money over the next 30-plus years.
 That trust is also a significant part of what has fueled Wealthfront’s innovation trajectory.

 “We’ve found that clients just keep requesting more services because they want to consolidate their money with us,” Wauck said.

 Democratizing Access to Sophisticated Financial Advice

 Wealthfront launched its platform in 2011 to provide long-term investment management portfolios, and it has a growth strategy based on modern portfolio theory.
 It offers globally diversified, low-cost ETFs that Wealthfront periodically rebalances and continually builds through tax-loss harvesting.